-This is Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") and has been prepared based on information known to management as of March 25, 2011.
-This MD&A is intended to help the reader understand the condensed consolidated audited financial statements of Almaden.
+This is Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") and has been prepared based on information known to management as of May 16, 2011.
+This MD&A is intended to help the reader understand the condensed consolidated financial statements of Almaden.